This is one of my all time favourite desserts – chocolate eclairs! Delicate and delicious, I’m sure these will become one of your favourites too.

 - To know whether you’ve reached the right dough consistency: If you dip your finger in cold water and drag it through the choux paste, you should end up with a line that slowly closes.
 If it doesn’t close, it means that you need to add more egg mix and if it closes to fast you’ve added too much liquid and need to start over.

-- Pipe the eclairs with a 15-16mm nozzle (with teeth) onto a baking sheet, arranging them into staggered lines.
-Their length should not exceed 12 or 13cm.
+Pipe the eclairs with a 15-16 mm (0.6 inches) nozzle (with teeth) onto a baking sheet, arranging them into staggered lines.
+Their length should not exceed 12 or 13cm (5 inches).

-- Add a little bit of egg wash to the eclairs then bake in a preheated oven at 180°C until golden and hollow (about 40min, but it will depends on your oven).
+Add a little bit of egg wash to the eclairs then bake in a preheated oven at 180°C (355 F) until golden and hollow (about 40min, but it will depends on your oven).
 DO NOT OPEN the oven during the first 25min or the dough will collapse.

-- In a mixing bowl, combine the sugar with the whole eggs.
+In a mixing bowl, combine the sugar with the egg yolks.
 Beat the preparation in your mixer with the whisk attachment (you can also do this by hand with a whisk) until it about twice its original volume and becomes fluffy and looks a bit a whiter.
 Add the Maizena (corn starch) and continue mixing until it is completely incorporated.